Hi. I'm Alex.

 There are a lot of articles, books and podcasts about boundaries and cutting people out, but where are the conversations about building friendships and about creating community.

 2020 led to lots of wandering thoughts.
 You too?

-One morning it was just me, a big mug of tea, and chirping outside.
+One morning it was just me, a big mug of tea, and my thoughts.

 Everyone deserves to feel like they can impact the community they surround themselves with.